 External artificial lighting as part of the development shall be directed away from the River Lee Navigation and shall be focused with cowlings.

 Reason: To minimise light spill from the new development into the watercourse or adjacent river corridor habitat.
 Artificial lighting disrupts the natural diurnal rhythms of a range of wildlife using and inhabiting the river and its corridor habitat.
-Condition 2:

 There shall be no permanent storage of materials related to the development within five metres of the River Lea Navigation along the entire length of the site.
 This area must be suitably marked and protected during development.

 Reason: To reduce the impact of the proposed development on the river buffer zone and the movement of wildlife along the river corridor.
-Condition 3:

-Before development commences, an ecological enhancement plan, including long term design objectives, management responsibilities and maintenance schedules for all enhancement areas, shall be submitted to and improved in writing by the Local Planning Authority Reason: To protect and enhance the natural features and character of the area Condition 4:
+Before development commences, an ecological enhancement plan, including long term design objectives, management responsibilities and maintenance schedules for all enhancement areas, shall be submitted to and improved in writing by the Local Planning Authority

+Reason: To protect and enhance the natural features and character of the area

 All planting carried out as part of the ecological enhancement plan shall be of locally native plant species only, of UK genetic origin.

 Reason: Use of locally native plants in landscaping is essential to benefit local wildlife and to help maintain the region's natural balance of flora.
 Native insects, birds and other animals cannot survive without the food and shelter that native plants provide - introduced plants usually offer little of our native wildlife.

-The following informative should be attached to any planning permission Granted: Under the terms of the Water Resources Act 1991 and the Land Drainage Byelaws 1981, the prior written consent of the Environment Agency is required for any proposed or structures in under, over or within 8 metres of the brink of the River Lee (Navigation) main river.
+The following informative should be attached to any planning permission Granted:

+Under the terms of the Water Resources Act 1991 and the Land Drainage Byelaws 1981, the prior written consent of the Environment Agency is required for any proposed or structures in under, over or within 8 metres of the brink of the River Lee (Navigation) main river.
 Contact John Thurlow on 01707 632403 for further details.

-RELEVANT PLANNING POLICY LONDON PLAN 2004 4C; BLUE RIBBON POLICIES Define the Blue Ribbon Network of London waterways; set out principles and criteria for recognising their strategic importance when making plans and considering planning applications, stressing the importance of all agencies in having a co-ordinated approach to land-use planning.
-Policies 4C .3 to 9 recognise the importance of the Blue Ribbon Network to Bio-diversity and flood defences and drainage.
-4C.
-10 - 13 on Conservation and sustainable growth.
+RELEVANT PLANNING POLICY

+LONDON PLAN 2004

+4C; BLUE RIBBON POLICIES

+Define the Blue Ribbon Network of London waterways; set out principles and criteria for recognising their strategic importance when making plans and considering planning applications, stressing the importance of all agencies in having a co-ordinated approach to land-use planning.

+Policies:
-4C.14 and 15; Freight use of the waterways and safeguarded wharves, leisure use and access.
-4C.
-19 on Moorings.

-4C.28 and 29; Development adjacent to canals; open water spaces.
+- 4C.1 'The Strategic Importance' of The Blue Ribbon Network (BRN) - 4C.2 'Context For Sustainable Growth' - 4C .3 to 9 recognise the importance of the BRN to Bio-diversity and flood defences and drainage. - 4C.
+10 13 on Conservation and sustainable growth. - 4C.14 and 15; Freight use of the waterways and safeguarded wharves, leisure use and access. - 4C.
+19 on Moorings. - 4C.22 'Structures over & into BRN' - 4C.28 and 29; Development adjacent to canals; open water spaces. - 4C.31 'Rivers'.

+The following policies are not considered to be relevant to this proposal:

+- 4C.5 'Improving Rivers'

+- 4C.11 'Conservation Areas'

+- 4C.17 'Increasing access To BRN'

+- 4C.18 'Support Services'

+- 4C.20 'Design'

+- 4C.21 'Design Statements'

+- 4C.23 'Safety On Or Near BRN'.

+4C.30 'New Canals & Canal Restoration'.

+4C.32 'Docks'.

+4C.33 'Royal Docks'.

+4C.34 'Links'

 HARINGEY UNITARY DEVELOPMENT PLAN (2006)

-EMP 5: PROMOTING EMPLOYMENT USES
+EMP 5; PROMOTING EMPLOYMENT USES

 EMP1; DEFINED EMPLOYMENT AREAS; REGENERATION AREAS.